Introduction:

 It's not that.

-It's not resenting people like, "I hate you for this."
+It's not resenting people like, "I hate you for this!"
+It's not that.

 And it's not even becoming depressed or sorrowful.